 Common Messages

-In this specification, messages received via an interface of the HRI Engine are called HRI-Component methods and common messages are defined as the methods.
+In this specification, messages received via an interface of the RoIS Engine are called RoIS-Component methods and common messages are defined as the methods.

-Basic HRI Components
+Basic RoIS Components

-In the RoIS Framework, the HRI Components shown in Table 8.36 are defined as Basic HRI Components.
-The Basic HRI Components are HRI Components that are commonly used to obtain information and to control robot behaviors for the human-robot interaction.
-The Basic HRI Component shall be a functional unit that is developed with mature technologies from the viewpoint of the usage.
-Methods for each Basic HRI Component shall be simple as possible.
+In the RoIS Framework, the RoIS Components shown in Table 8.36 are defined as Basic RoIS Components.
+The Basic RoIS Components are RoIS Components that are commonly used to obtain information and to control robot behaviors for the human-robot interaction.
+The Basic RoIS Component shall be a functional unit that is developed with mature technologies from the viewpoint of the usage.
+Methods for each Basic RoIS Component shall be simple as possible.
 Mandatory parameters for the operation shall be minimized.
-The Basic HRI Component shall be operated only with the mandatory parameter.
+The Basic RoIS Component shall be operated only with the mandatory parameter.
 If the component can provide additional information or configuration parameter, those parameters may be provided as optional parameter.
-The other HRI Components may be provided as “User-defined HRI Component.”
-Examples of “User-defined HRI Component” are described in Annex A.
+The other RoIS Components may be provided as “User-defined RoIS Component.”
+Examples of “User-defined RoIS Component” are described in Annex A.

-Note that it is not mandatory for an HRI Engine to implement all of these Basic HRI Components.
-It is sufficient that they only have the HRI Component Profiles of the actually-implemented HRI Components.
+Note that it is not mandatory for an RoIS Engine to implement all of these Basic RoIS Components.
+It is sufficient that they only have the RoIS Component Profiles of the actually-implemented RoIS Components.

-Table 8.36: Basic HRI Components
+Table 8.36: Basic RoIS Components